 When you are in Albert City - Marathon, you'll notice that it is more blue-collar than most other communities in America.
 42.01% of Albert City - Marathon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Albert City - Marathon is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Albert City - Marathon who work in management occupations (10.07%), office and administrative support (8.35%), and sales jobs (7.05%).

-The percentage of adults in Albert City - Marathon who are college-educated is close to the national average for all communities of 21.84%: 17.44% of the adults in Albert City - Marathon have a bachelor's degree or advanced degree.
+The education level of Albert City - Marathon citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.44% of adults 25 and older in Albert City - Marathon have a college degree.

 The per capita income in Albert City - Marathon in 2022 was $38,387, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $153,548 for a family of four.
 However, Albert City - Marathon contains both very wealthy and poor people as well.